chapel-lang/chapel/doc/rst/language/spec/conversions.rst

    ``const ref`` return intent is converted to the return type of that function.

--  If the formal argument’s intent is ``out`` or ``inout``, then a conversion is possible upon function return.
-The value of the formal argument is converted to the type of the corresponding actual argument when setting that actual with assignment or initialization (see :ref:`_The_Out_Intent`).
+-  For a call to a function with a formal argument with ``out`` or ``inout`` intent.
+The value of the formal argument is converted to the type of the corresponding actual argument when setting that actual with assignment or initialization (see :ref:`The_Out_Intent`).

 These implicit conversions can be implemented for record types by implementing ``init=`` and possibly ``=`` between two types as described in